 Currently, our revenues rely significantly upon sales of LUCENTIS®, in which we have only a royalty interest.
 LUCENTIS® was approved by the FDA on June 30, 2006, for the treatment of age-related macular degeneration.
 Genentech and Novartis, Genentech's international marketing partner for LUCENTIS®, are responsible for the marketing and sales effort in support of this product.
-We also receive revenues from sales of CIMZIA® in the U.S. and Switzerland, in which we only have a royalty interest.
+We also receive revenues from sales of CIMZIA® in the U.S. and Switzerland for the treatment of moderate-to-severe Crohn's disease and in the U.S. for the treatment of moderate-to-severe rheumatoid arthritis, in which we only have a royalty interest.
 CIMZIA® was approved by the FDA on April 22, 2008 for the treatment of moderate-to-severe Crohn's disease in adults who have not responded to conventional therapies.
 In March of 2008, UCB announced that the CHMP of the EMEA had rejected UCB's appeal following CHMP's previously-announced refusal of UCB's marketing authorization application for CIMZIA® in the treatment of Crohn's disease.
+CIMZIA® was approved by the FDA in May of 2009 for the treatment of moderate-to-severe rheumatoid arthritis in adults.
 UCB is responsible for the marketing and sales effort in support of this product.
 We have no role in marketing and sales efforts, and Genentech, Novartis and UCB do not have an express contractual obligation to us regarding the marketing or sales of LUCENTIS® or CIMZIA®.